What Is 1 of the Best Artificial Intelligence (AI) Stocks to Buy Now?

 *Stock Advisor returns as of September 15, 2025

-John Ballard has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Alphabet.
+Neil Patel has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Meta Platforms.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.